Emerald Ireland Experience

 Leave Kilkenny this morning.
 Tour Cork City and include a visit to the Shandon Bells, the Gothic style University College, St Finbarr’s Cathedral, City Market and the Crawford Art Gallery.
 Perhaps head to Blarney to see the castle and kiss the famous Stone of Eloquence.
 Shop at the Blarney Woollen Mills.
 Drive on to Cobh and visit the Titanic Exhibition.
 Continue to Killarney where you’ll Stay 3 nights at Earls Court House Hotel.

 Visit Kinsale, one of Ireland’s most picturesque sailing and fishing towns with a reputation for fine food.
 Tour the world famous Ring of Kerry.
 This trip promises some of the most stunning scenery in Ireland with rugged landscapes, antiquities and quaint villages.
-From Waterville, you can see the Skellig Islands, an early Christian monastic settlement, once raided by the Vikings in 810 AD.
+From Waterville, you can see the Skellig Islands, an early Christian monastic settlement, once raided by the Vikings in 810 AD, and now part of the scenery of the new Star Wars films.
 Visit the lovely market town of Kenmare.
 Enjoy some traditional Irish music tonight at a local pub.
-Drive to the breath- taking Gap of Dunloe and visit Kate Kearney’s Cottage, a cosy bar and restaurant.
+Drive to the breath-taking Gap of Dunloe and visit Kate Kearney’s Cottage, a cosy bar and restaurant.
 Afterwards visit the magnificent gardens and Killarney lakes at Muckross House and Gardens.

 Day 8: Adare, Bunratty, Cliffs of Moher.
 Stay 2 nights in Galway city